EastCoastProduct/homepage/src/work/wa11st.md

 ---
 url: /work/wa11st/index.html
-pageHeading: Wa11st
+pageHeading: WA11.ST
 pageDescription: From Idea to Reality
 pageHeadingImage: /images/work-shots/wa11st-screenshot.png
-pageHeadingImageAlt: A screenshot from the Wa11st project.
+pageHeadingImageAlt: A screenshot from the WA11.ST project.
 pageHeadingImageFormat: mobile
 pageKeywords:
 id: wa11st
-published: false
+published: true
 layout: case-study.ejs
 sortOrder: 9
 ---

 <p class="paragraph--major">When Tyler Carlin first approached the East Coast Product team, he had a brilliant idea; a fantasy sports application that takes established norms of daily fantasy and adds a unique twist to it.
 Tyler wanted to work with a team that would be able take his idea and make it a reality.
 Our goal was to help Tyler validate his idea and build out a clickable prototype that would eventually be used as pitch collateral during investor meetings.
-We worked with Tyler to design and validate what his application would before going to the effort and expense of  development.
+We worked with Tyler to design and validate how his application would function before going to the effort and expense of development.
 We were able to build out a full mockup and prototype of a mobile application that helped him raise his next round.</p>

 <h1 class="text-heading-one">Complex Idea, Simplified</h1>